Products of Conception – Signs, Diagnosis and Treatment

 Products of conception, also known as retained products of conception or RPOC, is a medical term that describes foetal or placental tissue that remains inside the uterus after a miscarriage, term or preterm delivery or planned termination of pregnancy.
-Read on to know more about retained products of conception, its symptoms, diagnosis, and various treatment measures.
+Read on to learn more about retained products of conception, their symptoms, diagnosis, and various treatment measures.

-RPOC or retained products of conception is a medical term that is used by doctors to describe the fetal tissue and any placental or other kinds of tissue of the fertilised egg that may remain in the uterus post medical or surgical termination of pregnancy, miscarriage, or caesarean or vaginal delivery.
-Any kind of product of conception post a miscarriage or termination of pregnancy is called an incomplete miscarriage.
+RPOC, or retained products of conception, meaning the fetal tissue and any placental or other kinds of tissue of the fertilised egg that may remain in the uterus post-medical or surgical termination of pregnancy, miscarriage or caesarean or vaginal delivery, is a medical term used by doctors (1).
+Any product of conception post a miscarriage or termination of pregnancy is called an incomplete miscarriage.

 Products of Conception During a Pregnancy Loss

-If a woman has had an early miscarriage, it may be impossible to establish the foetus from the placenta until or unless the same is identified by a pathologist.
+If a woman has had an early miscarriage, it may be impossible to establish the foetus from the placenta until a pathologist identifies the same.
 However, in the case of a miscarriage that happens further along with the pregnancy, the tissues take a more distinct and definitive shape.
 However, all the tissues are still termed as ‘products of conception’.

-If you have undergone any kind of dilation and curettage, also known as D&C, after an incomplete miscarriage, you must be familiar with the term RPOC.
-The process of D&C is used by doctors to remove or get rid of any tissues or products of conception that remain after an incomplete miscarriage.
-In most cases, it is hard to establish what is left behind during an ultrasound; therefore, a more comprehensive term such as RPOC or products of conception is used by doctors.
+If you have undergone any dilation and curettage, also known as D&C, after an incomplete miscarriage, you must be familiar with the term RPOC.
+Doctors use the process of D&C, which involves dilating your cervix to remove or get rid of any tissues or products of conception that remain after an incomplete miscarriage (3).
+In most cases, it is hard to establish what is left behind during an ultrasound; therefore, a more comprehensive term, such as RPOC or products of conception, is used by doctors.

 How Common Is RPOC?

-According to one of the studies, retained products of conception can be present in approximately 40 per cent cases after the second-trimester delivery.
+According to one of the studies, retained products of conception can be present in approximately 40 per cent of cases after the second-trimester delivery.
 However, the percentage was 17 per cent and 2.7 per cent in the first and third trimesters respectively.
-RPOC may occur more frequently in case of placenta accrete, MTP or medical termination of pregnancy or second-trimester miscarriage.
-It is also observed that products of conception can complicate approximately 1 to 5 per cent of vaginal deliveries.
+RPOC may occur more frequently in case of placenta accretion, MTP medical termination of pregnancy or second-trimester miscarriage.
+It is also observed that products of conception can complicate approximately 1 to 5 per cent of vaginal deliveries (1).

 What Are the Symptoms of Retained Products of Conception?

-If there is any tissue that is present in your uterus post a planned termination of pregnancy, miscarriage or preterm or term delivery, they are termed as the products of conception.
+If there is any tissue that is present in your uterus post a planned termination of pregnancy, miscarriage or preterm or term delivery.
+In that case, they are termed as the products of conception.
 If there are any RPOC or retained products of conception, it would mean that you have had an incomplete miscarriage.
-Here are some signs or symptoms you may experience in case of RPOC.
+Here are some signs or symptoms you may experience in the case of RPOC.

 1. Delay in the Menstrual Cycle